cloudblog004/fantasticfoodies/content/en/posts/3367-step-by-step-guide-to-prepare-speedy-crock-pot-freezer-meal-chicken-tortilla-soup.md

 - "1 pinch Cheese"
 - "1 dash Sour Cream"
 recipeinstructions:
-- "Bring a large pot of water to a steady boil and add seasonings &amp; chicken breast."
+- "Bring a large pot of water to a steady boil and add seasonings & chicken breast."
 - "In the mean time, grab a blender and add both cans of Rotel and the can of black beans (drain half the fluid from beans first), and puree the mixture."
 - "Label a gallon sized Ziploc freezer bag with recipe name, date, and additional cooking directs.
 (See step 9-10 for cooking details)"
 - "Add pureed mixture and salsa to Ziploc bag and set aside."